Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Skills necessary:

-If you have the necessary skills for this role, please ensure they are in your CV.
+If you possess the necessary skills, please ensure they are highlighted in your CV.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.